feuerzeugchen/streichholzschaechtelchen/src/content/postsstimme/stimme.md

 ## Er that so, als hätten sie ihn zum dreschen bestellt; sie haben es aber selbst gethan.

+*“Voices are like fingerprints; no two are the same.
+Even if the voice is disguised, the pattern doesn’t change”.*

+The Prisoner S01E10T21:57,  1967

+*“voice patterns are as distinct as fingerprints”.*

+CSI NY S07E15T24:50,  2011

+*“I heard your voice on the tape.
+It’s like a fingerprint”.*
+ Law and Order: New York S14E16T29:59, 2013

+“even though they wore ski masks, he recognized them by their voices because they grew up together” Castle S02E23T16:26

+“you think I don’t know my own daughter’s voice?”
+Criminal Minds S04E14T19:24
 ## Man muß laut schreien, sonst versteht er uns nicht.
 *Sprechen wir über:*